Gearbox-protocol/dev-docs/pages/integrations-v3/build.md

 * `_creditFacade`: returns the credit facade connected to the adapter's credit manager.

 * `creditFacadeOnly`: modifier that ensures that function is called by the credit facade, which is only possible during the multicall.
 This modifier should be used for all functions that modify account's state.
 Although adapters would revert if called not from the multicall because credit account is not owned by the facade, it serves as re-entrancy protection in case attacker somehow gains control during the target contract call.

 * `_creditAccount`: returns the credit account the multicall is executed on, which is the account currently owned by the credit facade.
 This function should always be used when adapter needs to know the address of the credit account it's called for.

-* `_checkToken`: checks that token is registered as collateral token in the credit manager and returns its mask.
+* `_getMaskOrRevert`: checks that token is registered as collateral token in the credit manager and returns its mask.
-This function can be used to initialize token masks in adapter's constructor and later use them in `_changeEnabledTokens`.
+This function can be used to check and initialize token masks in adapter's constructor and later use them in `_changeEnabledTokens`.

-* `_approveToken`: approves given amount of credit account's token to the target contract.
+* `_approveToken`: checks that token is registered as collateral token in the credit manager and approves given amount of credit account's tokens to the target contract.

 * `_enableToken`: checks that token is registered as collateral token in the credit manager and enables it as collateral of the credit account.